Venezuela celebrates docking of tanker with Iran gasoline

 Despite Washington’s objections, the first ship arrived with no interference from U.S. ships patrolling the Caribbean on what officials call a drug interdiction mission.

-Maduro on Sunday expressed gratitude to Iranian President Hassan Rouhani and the Iranian people, from “the bottom of my heart.”
+Maduro on Sunday expressed gratitude to Iranian President Hassan Rouhani, Iran’s Supreme Leader Ayatollah Ai Khamenei and the Iranian people from “the bottom of my heart.”
 He said Iran and Venezuela have a right just like any other nations in the world to engage in trade.

 We are “two rebel nations, two revolutionary nations that will never kneel down before U.S. imperialism,” Maduro said.
 “Venezuela has friends in this world, and brave friends at that.”